rodrigomaximiliano/JavaConcurrencias/README.md

-# Trabajo Práctico de Concurrencia en Java
+# Java Concurrency Practical Work

-Este repositorio contiene soluciones a los ejercicios prácticos de la capacitación Java de la empresa Epidata.
+This repository contains solutions to the practical exercises from the Java training at the company Epidata.

-## Ejercicio 1: Reporte del Espacio Ocupado por un Directorio
+## Exercise 1: Directory Space Usage Report
-Genera un reporte del espacio ocupado por un directorio y sus subdirectorios utilizando los métodos `length()`, `listFiles()`, e `isDirectory()` de la clase `File`.
+Generates a report of the space occupied by a directory and its subdirectories using the `length()`, `listFiles()`, and `isDirectory()` methods from the `File` class.

-## Ejercicio 2: Análisis de Archivos de Texto
+## Exercise 2: Text File Analysis
-Analiza una lista de archivos de texto contando el uso de cada palabra.
-Los resultados se acumulan utilizando `Executors` y `Callable`.
+Analyzes a list of text files by counting the usage of each word.
+Results are aggregated using `Executors` and `Callable`.

-## Ejercicio 3: Estimación de Pi
+## Exercise 3: Pi Estimation
-Estima π mediante un proceso aleatorio en un círculo de radio 1.
-Se implementa una versión inicial de un solo hilo y luego una versión multihilo para mejorar el rendimiento.
+Estimates π using a random process within a circle of radius 1.
+Implements an initial single-threaded version followed by a multithreaded version to improve performance.

-## Ejercicio 4: Barbería
+## Exercise 4: Barber Shop
-Modelo de una barbería donde un barbero atiende a clientes que llegan aleatoriamente, gestionando una sala de espera con un número limitado de sillas.
+Models a barber shop where a barber serves customers arriving randomly, managing a waiting room with a limited number of chairs.

-## Ejercicio 5: Banco
+## Exercise 5: Bank
-Simula el funcionamiento de un banco donde los clientes realizan operaciones de depósito o extracción.
-Se controla el saldo del cajero y se registra el historial de transacciones.
+Simulates a bank where customers perform deposit or withdrawal operations.
+Controls the teller's balance and records the transaction history.

-## Requisitos
+## Requirements
-- Java 8 o superior.
+- Java 8 or higher.